310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Is it really that unusual…?
-I *did* understand the fact that I am different from others.
+is it really that unusual…? i *did* understand the fact that i am different from others.

-But to me, this was always the norm.
+but to me, this was always the norm.

-I am always confused whenever people tell me “that is so weird” or “you poor thing.”
+i am always confused whenever people tell me “that is so weird” or “you poor thing.”

-And I am on good terms with my household, so I am not really that dissatisfied, you know?
+and i am on good terms with my household, so i am not really that dissatisfied, you know?

-It is just… The gods has been falling out of power lately.
-So it seems like my household’s power has weakened.
+it is just… the gods has been falling out of power lately. so it seems like my household’s power has weakened.

-And that is when my household decided to let go of this aquarium they own.
+and that is when my household decided to let go of this aquarium they own.
 {% endbubble %}

 ## Chapter 4